-Starting in the 2017-18 school year, all Read Better Be Better Site Leaders receive 6-8 hours of professional development prior to entering the classroom.
-Training begins with a broad-stroke social-justice-infused motivational module and develops into more a focused and detailed technical training, following a site visit.
+Starting in the 2019-20 school year, all Read Better Be Better Site Leaders receive 6-8 hours of professional development prior to entering the classroom.
+Training begins with a broad-stroke social-justice-infused motivational module and develops into more a focused and detailed technical training.

 Site Leader Training

 During a 10-week semester, each Site Leader then facilitates a classroom of 32 students as they work through a prescribed, highly-structured curriculum and program activities.
-Site Leaders are managed by District Leaders who are experienced educators hired to consistently monitor, coach and evaluate Site Leaders on and off site.
+Site Leaders are managed by District Leaders who are experienced educators hired to consistently monitor, coach and evaluate Site Leaders on and off-site.
 District Leaders are also the facilitators of weekly peer-learning sessions.
-This meeting is an opportunity for all Site Leaders in each school district to come together to share stories, celebrate successes and seek help with challenges.
+This meeting is an opportunity for all Site Leaders in each school district to come together to share stories and best practices, celebrate successes and seek help with challenges.

 Our Site Leaders Become Well-Prepared Teachers

-In addition, all Site Leaders receive a bespoke series of monthly workshops designed specifically to meet their needs and executed by local content experts.
+In addition, all Site Leaders receive a bespoke series of monthly workshops designed specifically to meet their needs that are executed by local content experts.
 Topics include–but are not limited to–Classroom Behavior Management, Cultural Awareness, Team-building, Literacy, and Social Justice.

-In developing and executing this extensive workforce development program with student teachers from across the valley, we have become further convinced that such partnerships between teachers colleges and education-focused nonprofits can effectively form part of the solution to the teacher shortage.
+In developing and executing this extensive workforce development program with student teachers from across the valley, we are further convinced that such partnerships between teachers colleges and education-focused nonprofits can effectively form part of the solution to the teacher shortage.

 Our alumni feedback is fierce: